Null-Space Filtering for Data-Free Continual Model Merging: Preserving Stability, Promoting Plasticity: Introduction

 \section{Introduction}

 Modern machine learning systems are often deployed in dynamic environments where tasks arrive one after another.
-Training a new model from scratch for each task is not only computationally expensive but also requires retaining all historical training data, which is often impractical in real applications.
-At the same time, maintaining a separate checkpoint for every task quickly becomes infeasible due to memory and deployment constraints \citep{mcmahan2017communication,fang2024decentralised,qiu2024dual}.
+Training a new model from scratch for each task is computationally expensive and requires retaining all historical data, which is often impractical.
+Maintaining a separate checkpoint for every task also becomes infeasible due to memory and deployment constraints \citep{mcmahan2017communication,fang2024decentralised,qiu2024dual}.
 A more appealing alternative is to reuse existing models—either drawn from a model library or trained for new tasks—and consolidate their knowledge into a single backbone that evolves over time \citep{zhou2024metagpt,yu2024language,huang2024lorahub,tang2025merging}.
 However, this consolidation is expected to be performed while retaining only the merged model for storage efficiency, and without accessing any data in order to safeguard privacy, which makes the problem particularly challenging.
-These constraints highlight the urgent need for approaches that integrates knowledge across sequential tasks directly in parameter space without extra storage or data costs.
+These constraints highlight the urgent need for approaches that integrate knowledge across sequential tasks directly in parameter space without extra storage or data costs.